graphql-python/graphene/docs/types/objecttypes.rst

     TypeError: resolve_hello() missing 1 required positional argument: 'name'

-You can fix this error in serveral ways.
+You can fix this error in several ways.
 Either by combining all keyword arguments into a dict:

 .. code:: python